jmontp/prosthetic_adaptation/README.md

-This repo is to track the work that I am doing in collaboration with the [Locomotor Control Systems Laboratory](https://web.eecs.umich.edu/locolab/) under Prof. Bobby Gregg and Gray Cortright
+This repo is to track the work that I am doing in collaboration with the [Locomotor Control Systems Laboratory](https://web.eecs.umich.edu/locolab/) under Prof. Robert Gregg and Gray Cortright

 This project is meant to encapsulate the Kronecker Model Fitting process, personalization map calculation and EKF implementation.